curvegrid/go-ethereum-wiki/Swarm---Channels.md

-### cli uploader:

-parameters
-- `-default`: default file fallback with 404 : index.html
-- `manifest-path`: manifest itself is public and is under: /manifest.json
-- `manifest-template`: manifest template: the directory is merged into this template (it will typically contain external links or assets)
-- `redirect` (download is default = ethercrawl) external links are interpreted by the browser as redirects.
-By default the uploader downloads, stores and embeds the content.
-The resulting root key will be shown as hostname.
-- `register-names` use `eth://NameReg/...` to register paths with names

-### additional manifest json fields:
-on manifest entries or global:
-- `cache`: cache entry, ctag?
-- `www`: old web address :) e.g., `http://eth:bzz@google.com` (or just http://mywebsite.com ?)
-- `host`: eth host name registered (or to register) with NameReg
-- `channelName`: back and forth tracker,
-- `auth`: devp2p cryptohandshake public key(s)
-- `first`: root key of initial state of the stream
-- `previous`: previous state of stream
-- `next`: next state of stream

-### channels
+# Channels and streams

-_channel_ is a stream  of manifest that are somehow linked as forkless chain.
+a *swarm chain* is an ordered list of content that are linked as a forkless chain.
+.
+This is simply modeled as linked manifests.

+a *channel* is a sequence of manifests (_S_) and a relative path _P_ with a starting manifest _M_ and a streamsize _n_ (can be infinite).
+A channel is well-formed or regular if in every manifest in the stream _P_ resolves to a consistent mime type _T_ .
+For instance , if _T_ is `application/bzz-manifest+json`, we say the channel is a _manifest channel_, if the mime-type is `mpeg`, its a video channel.

+A *primary channel* is a channel that actually respect chronological order of creation.

-- channels can have a (semi)-persistent mime-type for any path
+A *live channel* is a primary channel that keeps updating (adding episodes to the end of the chain)  can have a (semi)-persistent mime-type for  path _P_

-- primary stream is sequence of updated states
-- history: *blockstream* content provable linked in time via eth NameReg (granularity: 0 (new state at every block) = _continuous_)
+A *blockstream channel* is a primary channel provable linked in time via hashes.

-#### types of channels:
-- primary streams (realtime content with `previous` )
-- name histories
-- content trackers
-- archive of named hosts (old world www histories)
+A *signed channel* is a primary channel provably linked by signatures (sequence position index signed by the publisher)

+*Trackers* are a manifest channel which tracks updates to a primary channel and provides forward linking .

+## Example channels:

+- name histories, e.g updates of a domain, temporal snapshots of content
 - blockchain: blockchain is a special case of blockstream
-- git graph, versioning, snapshot streaming
+- git graph, versioning
-- modeling a source of information. provable communication with hash chain, not allowed to fork, numbered. structure
+- modeling a source of information: provable communication with hash chain, not allowed to fork, numbered.

 #### content trackers